Aljoboyer/Ema-and-Jhon-website--react-js-/README.md

-This is duplucate of EMA and JHON website
+This is duplucate of EMA and
+  .abdk